esgebel/esge-platform-documentation/_pages/mentees.md

 ### Creating an account

-If it is the first time you participate in the GESEA educational programme, please go to [LINK TBC](#/register).
+If it is the first time you participate in the GESEA educational programme, please go to the [register page](https://osp.gesea.eu/register).

 1. Fill out your First name, Last name and email address, and choose a strong password.